-TO THE READERS OF THE GOVERNMENT SUPERANNUATION FUND AUTHORITY'S FINANCIAL STATEMENTS AND STATEMENT OF SERVICE PERFORMANCE
+TO THE READERS OF THE GOVERNMENT SUPERANNUATION FUND AUTHORITY'S FINANCIAL STATEMENTS AND STATEMENT OF SERVICE PERFORMANCE FOR THE YEAR ENDED 30 JUNE 2009

-The Auditor-General is the auditor of the Government Superannuation Fund Authority (the Authority).
-The Auditor-General has appointed me, Michael Wilkes, using the staff and resources of Deloitte to carry out the audit on his behalf.
-The audit covers the financial statements and statement of service performance included in the annual report of the Authority for the year ended 30 June 2008.
+The Auditor-General is the auditor of the Government Superannuation Fund Authority (the "Authority").
+The Auditor-General has appointed me, Ian Marshall, using the staff and resources of Deloitte, to carry out the audit of the financial statements and statement of service performance included in the annual report of the Authority for the year ended 30 June 2009.